 Data is quantitative, if signal-to-noise is sufficient, and all the necessary corrections are implemented (attenuation, scatter, dead-time, calibration, movement, partial volume effect, etc).

 The PET images that you see in publications and presentations, are for visualization (or entertainment) purposes only.
 Color scales have been enhanced at the expense of quantitation, just to please human eye and to emphasize certain structures and differences.
 Even if image is not manipulated on purpose, the process of producing image for visualization destroys the precision in the original PET image data.
-Concentrations in PET image file are real numbers in real units, but we have to assign a range of concentration values to a certain color to show a color image.
-Different color scales (gray, rainbow, hot metal, …) can be selected, and highest or lowest pixel values can be cut off.
+Concentrations in PET image file are real numbers in real units, but we have to assign a range of concentration values to a certain colour to show a colour image.
+Different colour scales (grey, rainbow, hot metal, …) can be selected, and highest or lowest pixel values can be cut off.

 PET measures the concentration of radioactive label, for example isotope 18F.
 However, we are interested in concentration of a ligand, carrying the label, in tissues (pmol/mL).
 Measurement is based on observing the emitted gamma rays as the label decays.
 Ligand itself is not decaying.
 Measured radioactivity concentration must be corrected for the physical decay — only after that the radioactivity concentration is in proportion to ligand mass.